 This table had a slick finish on the top and the bottom shelf.
 I sanded those, but I didn’t want to sand those legs, that is why I chose to make my own chalk paint and use it as a primer.
 Many people left comments and wrote me emails asking what my recipe is.
 I never measure when I cook or when I paint.
 So, I made a point of mixing some paint and actually measured the Plaster of Paris and the water.

 I always mix my Plaster of Paris with water before I add it to my paint.
 Typically, I use a plastic container of some sort--anything that's handy!

-This is my magic formula for DIY Chalk Paint.
+This is the magic formula for my DIY Chalk Paint Recipe.

 - 1 Cup latex paint